 Get Prepped for Snowmobiling Double On Trail…

 Whether you call it snowmobiling double, riding with a passenger or 2-up sledding, you’re referring to carrying two people on one snow machine.
-I’m talking about passengers 12 years or older here, because snowmobiling double with younger kids is different and I’ll cover that in another post.
+I’m talking about passengers 12 years or older here, because snowmobiling double with younger kids is different – and more important – from any other kind of riding you’ll do…

 My first tip for snowmobiling double is to configure your snow machine to carry a passenger safely.
 Typically, this means a “touring” model, factory built with a longer track and bigger seat to accommodate two snowmobilers like the Ski Doo Grand Touring SE.
 It could also mean adding an aftermarket passenger seat to a trail or crossover model that comes from the factory designed primarily for a single rider.
 Two of the best are the LinQ 1+1 Seat System and Seat Jack.
 But every sled manufacturer offers its own passenger seat options.